-The following articles were written to include some context and nuance to the beginning of disc sports.
-The articles were resourced from some of the player pioneers and promoters themselves to give an accurate account of the period and the common events thread that led to the introduction of all the disc sports in the U.S. and Canada.
+The following articles were written about disc athlete’s and early events with some context to give an accurate account for the beginning of disc sports.
+Since Frisbee and disc sports began in both Canada and the U.S. during the same period, this site covers the history of events in both countries.
+Resourced from some of the player pioneers themselves, these articles give an inside look and chronical the period and common events thread that led to the introduction of all the disc sports in the U.S. and Canada.

 Home Page: The History of Frisbee and Disc Sports

 Disc Golf History in the U.S. and Canada